ChrisDeadman/usb-to-ps2-gameport-hat/README.md

 * Use an USB OTG cable to connect your USB device to the arduino
   **Recommended:** Connect an active USB Hub to the arduino if you want to use multiple USB devices

+### LEDs

+* LED1 is ON if host inhibits any PS/2 port
+* LED1 is FLASHING if data is transferred over any PS/2 port
+* LED2 indicates joy button press or highest axis value

 ### Setup Mode

 LED1 blink count indicates current setting.